salman-a-shah/Springboard/README.md

 Details of the data collection process can be found in the [data wrangling notebook](https://github.com/salman-a-shah/Springboard/blob/master/notebooks/data_wrangling.ipynb).

-The raw data is available for download in this folder. **INCLUDE LINK HERE**
+The raw data is available for download [in this folder](https://drive.google.com/drive/folders/1ggEh_5B0rwm6NnrEHOPvIsTKgWJSOLbp?usp=sharing).

 ## Model Architecture
 The architecture used in this project is a residual neural network (a neural network that utilizes skip connections).
 A diagram depicting the model architecture is given below.